sblg/FLUCbio/README.md

 Data has to be evenly distributed meaning the same time interval between observations/measurements.
 If a data point is missing completely or is a NaN a function can impute the missing data point.

 Using various input arguments the user can get specialized output.
 It is possible to choose a number of points to interpolate between true samples, a type of interpolation and some ways to handle missing data.

-Missing data
-•	Percentage limit
-•	Different ways to impute?
-•	Error messages if too much missing?
-And information on what has been imputed on

-Imputation

-Interpolation
-•	which is default?
-Should it always be the same or should we make a check and then do most appropriate one?
-Maybe a function to check for this.

 ## Quick Install